Hurricane Michael makes landfall on Florida Panhandle as 'extremely dangerous' Category 4 storm

-Since then, the storm has pushed inland over Florida's Panhandle and the eye is currently headed towards the extreme southeastern portion of Alabama and southwestern Georgia, according to a 5 p.m. advisory from the NHC.
+Since then, the storm has pushed inland over Florida's Panhandle and the eye is currently headed coursing through southwestern Georgia, according to a 7 p.m. advisory from the NHC.

-With maximum sustained winds of 125 mph, Michael is moving north-northeast at 16 mph, the NHC said.
+The hurricane is now a Category 2 storm with maximum sustained winds of 100 mph and is moving north-northeast at 13 mph, the agency said.

-"On the forecast track, the core of Michael will move across southeastern Alabama and southwestern Georgia through this evening," the 5 p.m. advisory said.
-"Michael will then move northeastward across the southeastern United States through Thursday, and then move off the Mid-Atlantic coast away from the United States on late Thursday night and Friday."
+Severe storm surge in coastal areas remained a threat and "damaging winds inland continue," the agency said.

 More than 375,000 people up and down the Gulf Coast were warned to evacuate, and the hurricane's leading edge sent storm surge into neighborhoods as it approached.